Today we are going to look at how to setup OpenVPN on a Raspberry Pi.

 3. You should now be able to connect to your VPN from an outside network and access your local resources!
 If you are created two profiles (one for Split-Tunnel and one for Full-Tunnel), you will have to do this twice.

-5. Conclusion - OpenVPN Raspberry Pi
+5. Conclusion - How to Setup OpenVPN on a Raspberry Pi

 Thanks for reading and if you have any questions, please leave them in the comments!